GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-15-Notes on px, pt, inch, and DPI.md

 ---
 layout: post
-title: Notes on px, pt, inch, and DPI
+title: Notes on px, pt, inch, and DPI in WPF
 ---

 The fact that there are so many seach results on this topic tells how confusing the documents are.